-For adult claims as a general rule, the treatment should not be administered earlier than 21 to 25 days after infection; optimum for most species is 28 to 32 days.
+For adult claims as a general rule the treatment should not be administered earlier than 21 to 25 days after infection; optimum for most species are 28 to 32 days.
 Major exceptions are Oesophagostomum spp.
-(34 to 49 days), Bunostomum spp.
+(34 to 49 days), C. ovina (49 days) Bunostomum spp.
 (52 to 56 days), Strongyloides papillosus (14 to 16 days) and Fasciola spp.
 (8 to 12 weeks).

-For L4 claims, treatments should be given as a general rule 7 days after infection with the following recommended exceptions: 3 to 4 days for Strongyloides papillosus., 5 to 6 days for Haemonchus spp., Trichostrongylus spp. and Cooperia spp., 8 to 10 days for Nematodirus spp. and 15 to 17 days for Oesophagostomum spp.
+For L4 claims, treatments should be given on the following days 3 to 4 days for Strongyloides papillosus, 5 to 6 days for Haemonchus spp., Trichostrongylus spp. and Cooperia spp., 7 days for T.(O.) circumcincta, 8 to 10 days for Nematodirus spp.
+D. filaria, and 15 to 17 days for Oesophagostomum spp.
 The term immature on the labeling is not recommended.
 For early immature Fasciola spp., treatments should be given 1 to 4 weeks after infection and for late immatures at 6 to 8 weeks.